 Breathing emergencies such as asthma can be life threatening.
 Consult a physician immediately if you believe you are having an attack.
 The material posted on this page is for learning purposes only.
 To learn to recognize and manage breathing emergencies, including asthma, register for a first aid course at one of our popular training centers.

 There are several reasons why a person may have asthma, these include:

 - Their lifestyle

 - Pollution within the environment

 There are several triggers for those who suffer from the condition.
 Not everyone is going to have the same triggers, but here are a few that are widely known for triggering asthma:

 - Animals: Animals fur, saliva, skin and urine.

 - Air Pollutants: This includes the exhaust of cars, smoke, and gases in the atmosphere.

-- Emotions: Those who are under stress, suffer from depression or anxiety may have more asthma attacks than those without.
+- Emotions: Those who are under stress, suffer from depression or anxiety may have more attacks than those without.

 - Hormones: In some cases, puberty can cause asthma as the hormones are changing rapidly.
 The same can be said of women during pregnancy or menopause.

-- Medicines: Some medications such as anti-inflammatory drugs can actual cause an asthma attack.
+- Medicines: Some medications such as anti-inflammatory drugs can actual cause an attack.
 Beta blockers can also cause this type of reaction.

 - Pollen: During the spring and summer when pollen counts are high, asthma can run high as well.